-The LTC1852/LTC1853 includes an on-chip, temperature compensated, curvature corrected, bandgap reference that is factory trimmed to 2.500V and has a very flexible 3-pin interface.
+The LTC1850/LTC1851 include an on-chip, temperature compensated, curvature corrected, bandgap reference that is factory trimmed to 2.500V and has a very flexible 3-pin interface.
 REFOUT is the 2.5V bandgap output, REFIN is the input to the reference buffer and REFCOMP is the reference buffer output.
+REFOUT must be bypassed with a 1μF or greater capacitor to ground for stability.
 The input span is determined by the voltage appearing on the REFCOMP pin as shown in Table 2.
 The reference buffer has a gain of 1.6384 and is factory trimmed by forcing an external 2.500V on the REFIN pin and trimming REFCOMP to 4.096V.
-The 3-pin interface allows for three pin-strappable Reference modes as well as two additional external Reference modes.
+The 3-pin interface allows for three pinstrappable Reference modes as well as two additional external Reference modes.
 For voltages on the REFIN pin ranging from 1V to 2.6V, the output voltage on REFCOMP will equal 1.6384 times the voltage on the REFIN pin.
-In this mode, the REFIN pin can be tied to REFOUT to use the internal 2.5V reference to get 4.096V on REFCOMP or driven with an external reference or DAC.
+In this mode, the REFIN pin can be tied to REFOUT to utilize the internal 2.5V reference to get 4.096V on REFCOMP or driven with an external reference or DAC.
 If REFIN is tied low, the internal 2.5V reference divided by 2 (1.25V) is connected internally to the input of the reference buffer resulting in 2.048V on REFCOMP.
 If REFIN is tied high, the reference buffer is disabled and REFCOMP can be tied to REFOUT to achieve a 2.5V span or driven with an external reference or DAC.
 Table 3 summarizes the Reference modes.